natelandau/datefind/README.md

 -   `first` - The first number to find in ambiguous dates. (one of `month`, `day`, `year`) Default is `month`
 -   `tz` - The timezone to use.
 Defaults to the local timezone.

-For each date found, a Date object is returned.
+For each date found, a `FoundDate` object is returned.
 The Date object has the following properties:

--   `date` - The datetime object.
+-   `datetime` - The datetime object.
 -   `match` - The matched portion of the text.
 -   `span` - The span of the matched text in the original text.